Who knew I could spend nearly an hour in the Home Depot just examining toilet seats?!

-How long does your typical toilet seat last, anyway?
+How long does a typical toilet seat last, anyway?

-I couldn’t find any facts or figures online about this (…see below).
+I couldn’t find any facts or figures online about this (see below).
 In our case, 5-1/2 years seems to be the going rate.
-The toilet in the powder room bathroom doesn’t even get used much, and that toilet seat is just as bad as the other 2 that get frequent use.
+The toilet in the powder room bathroom doesn’t even get used much, and that one is just as bad as the other 2 that get frequent use.

 We finally got tired of looking at these old eyesores which were lopsided, faded, and stained from various cleaning products.
 (Why do they make toilet cleansers blue anyway?!
 More on that later…)

 For the record, our current toilet seats are made by Church.
-They’re supposed to be good ones, I think.
-But I’m up for trying a different brand at this point.
+They’re supposed to be good ones — I think.
+But I’m willing to try a different brand at this point.